fbpx

 While renters insurance covers lost and damaged items, it may not cover injuries to guests that occur within your rented premises, such as burning a hand on your stove or falling down your stairs.
 For that, you need an additional type of insurance: renters liability insurance.

 Standard renters insurance policies include “medical payments to others.”
 However, this seldom covers more than a brief trip to urgent care.
-It will also not protect you if your guest sues you over a serious injury.
+It will also not protect you if your guest sues you over a severe injury.
 Renters liability insurance will cover the costs so that a lawsuit doesn’t take everything you own.

 Other Types of Liability Coverage